 - Two years after a tummy tuck, a protruding stomach may occur because of visceral fat and loose muscle.
 In these cases, patients should lose weight to reduce bloating.
 However, in most cases, you will be fully healed.

 Following Dr. Bell’s aftercare instructions is the key to effectively resolving swelling and puffiness after a tummy tuck, along with practicing patience.
 Patients with a strong immune system who follow post-operative care instructions heal fully and fast.

 How Long Does the Swelling Last?

-While some swelling following your tummy tuck procedure is an inevitable part of your body’s healing process, there are some steps you can take to reduce swelling and to encourage your body to heal quickly and without any adverse side effects or complications.
+While swelling after a tummy tuck is inevitable, there are some steps you can take to reduce swelling and encourage your body to heal quickly without any complications.

 Too much salt can cause bloating, which can cause discomfort and impede your body’s healing process.
 Try to eat foods that are low in sodium, and adjust the amount of salt you use to season your food when preparing meals at home.

 Staying hydrated is key to encouraging your body to heal.
 Try to drink plenty of water throughout the day, and avoid alcohol and caffeinated beverages, which can dehydrate you.